FranciscoSouza/ServerSideScrapes/README.md

 ### Test
 Test scenarios:
--testShouldReturnTheRightJSON
+* testShouldReturnTheRightJSON
-	Checked if the JSON is returning properly -testJSONIsEmpty
+	- *Checked if the JSON is returning properly* -
+* testJSONIsEmpty
-	Checked if the return for a wrong URL is fine -testgetProducts
+	- *Checked if the return for a wrong URL is fine* -
+* testgetProducts
-	Checked if one product was returned properly
+	- *Checked if one product was returned properly* -

 Run only the tests:
 ```